ibbles/LearningUnreal/Niagara Fluids.md

 The Grid Emitter contains a bunch of rendering settings at Selection panel > (Render Color)|(Render Density)|(Render Temperature).

+# Creating Attributes

+Attributes are sometimes called parameters because some parameters can bind to attributes.
+Attributes are sometimes called grids because each attribute is stored in its own grid data structure.
+All grids together is called a grid collection.
+When we say "grid" we often actually mean "grid collection".

+An attribute is a named and typed value stored in each cell of the grid.
+For example we can have a vector attribute named Velocity and a float attribute named Density.
+Attributes are created with the Set New Or Existing Parameter Directly [[Niagara Module]].
+The module should be placed in a Simulation Stage with Iteration Source set to Data Interface with a grid as the source and with Execute Behavior set to On Simulation Reset.
+When the Set New Or Existing Parameter module is selected the Selection panel lists the parameters that are set when the module is executed.
+Any parameter that has the STACKCONTEXT [[Niagara Namespace]] will create a grid attribute since the STACKCONTEXT in this case is the grid, since that is what Iterations Source is set to.

+To create a new attribute click Selection panel > Set category > + button > Make New and select the type of the attribute.
+- Float
+- Vector

+By default it will be put in the PARTICLES [[Niagara Namespace]], i.e. one value per particle.
+We want one value per grid cell instead, so right-click PARTICLES > Namespace > STACKCONTEXT.
+Double-click  the parameter name to change it.
+It is common to set the value to 0.0.

+# Attribute Index

+Each attribute has an index that is unique within the grid.
+There is a [[Niagara Dynamic Parameter]] named Grid 3D Get Grid Index From Name that given an attribute name returns the index of that attribute.
+It has a parameter named Grid Collection that should be set to the grid to query an attribute index from.
+It has a Grid Name attribute that should be set to the name of the attribute to get the index of.
+This is a drop-down menu for some reason.
+Not sure how to get the attribute index for attributes not in that list.
+Or will all attributes be there, populated dynamically based on what attributes we have created?

+It can be useful to have Emitter Parameters for each attribute index, for easier access.
+In the Emitter Spawn stage create a Set New Or Existing Parameter Directly [[Niagara Module]].
+In the Selection panel click the + button and select Make New > Common > int32.
+Repeat as many times as you have attributes.
+Rename each to the same name as the attribute it belongs to followed by Index.
+For example Density Index and Velocity Index.
+For each click the ⌵ button > Dynamic Input > Grid 3D Get Grid Index From Name.
+Set Grid Collection to the grid.
+Set Grid Name to the attribute's name.

 # Writing Attributes

+## Write All

+We can do a blanket write to an attribute in all cells with the Set New Or Existing Parameter Directly [[Niagara Module]].
+This is most common in initialization simulation stages.
+`In the Selection panel click the + button in the far right of the Set Parameters row.` Drag Parameters panel > Emitter Attributes > EMITTER .
+GRID . whatever attribute you want to write to Selection panel > Set Parameters.
+In the Selection panel, set the EMITTER .
+GRID . whatever attribute you want set the value field to the value you want to write.

 ## Sphere Source